 “Content is king” may be an overused phrase to some.
 However, it still rings true.
 The main mistake many people make when creating content is being too focused on SEO and keywords.
 Write content for people first, specifically the people you’ve deciphered as your target audience.
-By doing this, you will create valuable content people actually care about and read.
+By doing this, you will create valuable content people care about and read.

 It’s good practice to have both free and gated content.
 Free content (i.e. blog posts and videos) gets your prospects interested.
 Gated content (i.e. eBooks, how-to guides, newsletters) is sought-after knowledge worthy of providing their email address and contact info.
-This relationship and information improves your chances of a sale down the line.
+This relationship and information improve your chances of a sale down the line.